How will I be notified of tree trimming in my area?

 - Trees further than 10’ from our lines with limbs encroaching the 10’ that homeowners want removed are “safety trimmed”.
 The homeowner is responsible for hiring a contractor to finish and clean up the job.

-- Along roadsides, county and state right-of-ways, unmaintained areas, and right-of-way corridors all tall growing trees that are within 10-15 feet either side of the wire will be cut down.
+- Along roadsides, county and state right-of-ways, unmaintained areas, and right-of-way corridors, Avista recommends that all smaller, tall growing trees that are within 10-15 feet either side of the wire be cut down before they reach wire height.

 - Wood over 4 inches in diameter will be left.